Luligu/matterbridge/README.md

 ### Home Assistant Community Add-ons

 The Home Assistant Community Add-ons and plugins are not verified to work with Matterbridge.
-If you use them and find an issue (and you will cause some of them don't meet the Matterbridge guidelines), please don't open an issue in the Matterbridge repository.
+I strongly advise against using them.
+If you do use them and encounter an issue (which is likely because some do not meet the Matterbridge guidelines), please do not open an issue in the Matterbridge repository.

 ## Development